SCCapstone/CapstoneProject/README.md

 # Deployment

-Webapps need a deployment section that explains how to get it deployed on the Internet.
-These should be detailed enough so anyone can re-deploy if needed .
-Note that you **do not put passwords in git**.
-Currently only Camryn has access to deployment but we are working to make it open for all members.
+Currently only Camryn has access to the Forge server page for deployment but we are actively working to make it open for all members.

 # Testing